-Estimates of future cash flows were used to estimate fair value of the assets acquired and liabilities assumed in the business combination.
+Estimates of future cash flows were used to estimate fair value of the assets acquired and liabilities assumed in business combinations.
 In particular, the fair value of intangible assets was calculated using management's estimates of future cash flows from each entity's identified intangible assets for the period of their expected useful life.
+The residual goodwill arising from a business combination is tested for impairment at each balance date and when circumstances indicate that the carrying value may be impaired.
+The Group bases its assumptions used to test the impairment of goodwill on budgets and forecasts which are prepared for the Group's cash generating unit (CGU).
+These budgets and forecasts generally cover a five-year period, and a long-term growth rate (net of inflation) is used for longer periods.